jake-g00dwin/seecube_sdk_python_wrapper/jetson_instructions.md

 In order to run the example program you will want to place or execute your script from the same directory as both the py_seecube file and the SeeCubed file(s).

-You can copy all three files to their own directory or you can create symlinks if you're going to be updating the SDK often or rebuilding it.
+You can copy all three files to their own directory usign the `cp` or copy command.

-**Seperate Option:**

 ```sh
 # Creates new directory in the downloads folder.